Ptimagos/swarm-ui/README.md

 # swarm-ui
-Web frontend to used Docker Swarm
+Web frontend to use Docker Swarm